FragozoLeonardo/KatsuYOU/README.md

 WIP
 ## TODO List:

-- Add Rspec specs for saving time on content proofreading and functionalities.
+- Add Rspec specs for improve content proofreading based on native resources and CLI functionalities.
 (Once I get better on Rspec.)

 Please enjoy using the CLI! <3